Frequently Asked Questions

 What interventions are in place to support the well-being of pupils?

 Every week we run interventions to support pupils to make holistic progress.
 The well-being activities pupil’s access are identified using their EHCP plans and our tracking of their personal, social and emotional progress.
-Some of the interventions include yoga, friend’s resilience programmes, Lego therapy, animal therapy and sensory activities.
+Some of the interventions include animal therapy, forest schools and sensory activities.